Skip to content

 Netflix and Chromecast used to be a one-tap combo.
 That changed in late 2025 when Netflix pulled Google Cast support from most devices.
 If you still own a Chromecast, here’s what works now and what doesn’t.

-• Netflix removed Google Cast support in December 2025 — casting now only works on legacy Chromecast dongles without a remote
+• Netflix removed Google Cast support in December 2025: casting now only works on legacy Chromecast dongles without a remote

-• Netflix’s ad-supported tier blocks casting entirely — you need a Standard or Premium plan to cast at all
+• Netflix’s ad-supported tier blocks casting entirely: you need a Standard or Premium plan to cast at all

-• Google discontinued Chromecast in August 2024 — the $99 Google TV Streamer is the official replacement
+• Google discontinued Chromecast in August 2024: the $99 Google TV Streamer is the official replacement

-• Chromecast with Google TV runs Netflix as a native app — no casting required, just open the app with the remote
+• Chromecast with Google TV runs Netflix as a native app: no casting required, just open the app with the remote

 • Netflix’s built-in download feature on mobile lets you save shows for offline viewing without any third-party tools

 It depends on which Chromecast you own and which Netflix plan you’re on.
+Google replaced the Chromecast line with the Google TV Streamer in August 2024, which runs Netflix natively.

 Legacy Chromecast dongles (no remote): Casting still works, but only on ad-free Netflix plans (Standard or Premium).
 The ad-supported plan blocks casting on every device.